SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-12-covid-treatments.md

   see if there were synergy in using both simultaneously.
 Or in combination with the antibody therapies, because why not check?
 - __Safety:__ Paxlovid, at least, is in a class of drugs that have been well-used for 25 or so years, so we know a lot about their safety.
+People with HIV take them chronically, daily for years and years.
 - __Prophylaxis:__ If you test positive for COVID-19, what can we do for your contacts other than test them?
 Both molnupiravir and paxlovid have to be given early.
 Can we give them as a preventive, _before_ people start showing symptoms?
 It would be great if we could offer them as a therapy to people found in contact tracing, and might even be able to stop outbreaks in their tracks.

-That's an awful lot of powerfully [positive mana](https://en.wikipedia.org/wiki/Mana) coming down the road.
+That's an awful lot of powerfully [positive protective mana](https://en.wikipedia.org/wiki/Mana) coming down the road at us.

 ## The Weekend Conclusion